mileshd/little-laffs/content/comics/sprucing-up/index.md

 ![Sprucing Up](./sprucing-up.jpg)

-If a tree falls on your house and no one is around to hear it, does it make insurance fruad?
+If a tree falls on your house and no one is around to hear it, is it still insurance fruad?